dangalansky/dangalansky/README.md

   <li>Javascript</li><br>
   <li>WebDev with Flask, Jinja and Bootstrap</li><br>
   <li>Project and Task Management with Notion</li><br>
-<h3 align="center">I'm here to connect with like-minds, to learn, to grow my skills.</h3>
 <h4 align="center"><ins>I am not currently involved in a group project.
 Thus, I use GitHub primarily for:</ins><br>
   <br>
   <li>a cloud storage to share what I am building with the world